Beringar/meta-capstone/README.md

 ## Instructions:

 In the project directory, you need to run:

 ### `npm install`

 to install dependencies

 ### `npm start`

-runs the app in dev mode
+runs the app in development mode

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.